GLOBAL MARKETS-Stocks rise, dollar pulls back from 3-year high

 A Reuters poll conducted after the release of Friday's

-195,000 jobs in June -- found more than half of the major Wall
+195,000 jobs in June -- showed more than half of the major Wall

 Street bond firms surveyed expected the Fed would reduce its $85